 Puerto Rico Country Report

-The administration of former governor Ricky Rosselló prior to his resignation introduced reforms that that made the island a more attractive investment destination, including simplification of the island’s tax incentive system.
-Major operational disruptions followed Hurricane Maria in September 2017, and severe infrastructure disruptions remain, which saw prolonged power outages into 2018.
-Although major disruptions to critical infrastructure and operations have been resolved, disruptions in housing infrastructure remain.
-Thousands of police officers participated in so-called sickout protests staged daily from late December 2017 through January over unpaid wages.
+The administration of former governor Ricky Rosselló prior to his resignation introduced reforms that made the island a more attractive investment destination, including simplification of the island’s tax incentive system.
+Major operational disruption followed Hurricane Irma and Maria and a series of earthquakes in early 2020, and severe infrastructure disruption remains.
+Thousands of police officers participated in so-called sickout protests staged daily from late December 2017 through January 2018 over unpaid wages.
 Concerns over corruption have been highlighted by Rosselló’s resignation and several of his officials over allegations of money laundering.
+After two months of social distancing, as of June 2020, the government has begun to reopen the economy.

 The risk of terrorist violence remains moderate on the island, with no major incidents reported in 2019.
 The Fuerzas Armadas de Liberación Nacional (FALN) independence group, formerly active in the 1970s and 1980s, conducted hundreds of improvised explosive device attacks against soft targets, like retail outlets, eateries, hotels, airports, and offices, along with harder targets, like FBI offices, courts and police stations.
 In the early 1980s, Los Macheteros attacked a government building with anti-tank grenade launchers and destroyed nine fighter aircraft at the Muñiz Air National Guard Base.